-Directly solving the robust Bellman operator in (\ref{eq:bellman-operator-rmdp}) is often infeasible for real-world problems, due to complicated dynamics and the difficulty of accurately modeling uncertainties such as variations in weights, friction, or terrain.
-SC-MDP \cite{kuang2022learning} converts the problem into disturbances within the state space, yielding the modified robust Bellman operator:
+Directly solving (\ref{eq:bellman-operator-rmdp}) is often infeasible for real-world problems, due to complicated dynamics and the difficulty of accurately modeling uncertainties such as variations in weights, friction, or terrain.
+SC-MDP \cite{kuang2022learning} converts the problem into disturbances within the state space, yielding the modified robust Bellman operator

 where the state transition $(s,a,s')$ is performed under the nominal dynamics $P_0$, and $B_{\epsilon,p}(s') \triangleq \{\hat{s} \in \mathcal{S}: d_\mathcal{S}(\hat{s}-s')^p \leq \epsilon\}$ is an $\epsilon$-ball induced by a distance metric $d_\mathcal{S}$ on the state space $\mathcal{S}$.
-This formulation is equivalent to the original robust Bellman operator in (\ref{eq:bellman-operator-rmdp}) if the dynamics in the uncertainty set $P_{\epsilon,p}$ are deterministic and bounded by Wasserstein distance.
+This formulation is equivalent to (\ref{eq:bellman-operator-rmdp}) if the dynamics in the uncertainty set $P_{\epsilon,p}$ are deterministic and bounded by Wasserstein distance.
 Although the equivalence may not hold for stochastic dynamics \cite{kuang2022learning}, (\ref{eq:state-conservative-mdp}) still simplifies the update rule for robust RL policies by directly selecting the most adversarial state transition and eliminating the need for modeling transition dynamics uncertainty.
 Even if the magnitude of real perturbations exceeds $\epsilon$, policies obtained via learning (\ref{eq:state-conservative-mdp}) exhibit more conservative behavior than standard RL policies.

 Actor-critic algorithms in standard RL approximate either the state-value $V(s)$ or the action-value $Q(s,a)$.
 To adapt these algorithms for robust RL, critic networks must approximate the robust Bellman operator.
-Our work adapts the on-policy algorithm PPO \cite{schulman2017proximal} to the robust RL setting by approximating the robust Bellman operator in (\ref{eq:state-conservative-mdp}).
+Our work adapts the on-policy algorithm PPO \cite{schulman2017proximal} to this setting by approximating (\ref{eq:state-conservative-mdp}).
 Choosing the $\infty$-norm as the distance metric for $B_{\epsilon,p}(s)$, we formalize the problem as Worst-Case Value Estimation (WCVE).
 Specifically, given a state-value function $V(s)$, a solution $h(s,\epsilon,V)$ of WCVE is a state within a $L_\infty$-norm ball $B_{\epsilon,\infty}(s)$ around the input state $s$, that corresponds to the infimum state-value: